-Building further on these activities, experiences gained and existing national coordinating mechanism, the GEF grant of this proposed EA shall equip the ministry to fulfill its specific obligations under the SC to review, update and submit the NIP to the COP.
 It is envisaged that the created awareness, inventory and technical capacity will lead to a sustainable administration of new POPs through strengthening of the POPs management structure and updating/creating the necessary policies.
-The GEF's encouragement of global synergy for this NIP update proposal is also envisaged within the context of the proposed outcomes.
-While efforts are made to address specific country needs, global coherence of the activities is considered.
-UNIDO will disseminate lessons learned from various NIP update projects, especially practical experiences gained from conducting new POPs inventories, and recommendations on inventory procedures will be shared with national and international consultants working on this project.
-Knowledge will also be shared during a global workshop organized by the Secretariat of Stockholm Convention (SSC) in autumn of 2012 as well as in SCS webinars.
+GEF's encouragement of global synergy for this NIP update proposal is also envisaged within the context of the proposed outcomes.
+While efforts are made to address specific country needs, global coherence of the activities are considered.
+UNIDO will disseminate lessons learned from various NIP update projects, especially practical experiences gained from conducting new POPs inventories, and recommendations on inventory procedures will be shared.